How to Stop Birds from Hitting Windows

 • Some collision deterrents come with a post-installation warranty.
 FLAP Canada recommends choosing products that offer reasonable durability and longevity.

 • Consumers in Canada should be advised of consumer protection legislation that may be applicable in cases where products are being misrepresented or falsely advertised as having a desired effect (e.g., effectively preventing bird collisions) that is not adequately provided.
-For more information about rules for advertising that apply to bird collision deterrent technologies, and how to file a complaint with authorities, visit the links below:

 Bird-Safe Window Options

-Replacement Windows and New Builds
+Bird-Safe Solutions for Replacement Windows and New Builds

 • "We have always enjoyed feeding songbirds and watching them from our kitchen window.
 Not so enjoyable was having birds colliding into the very window that allowed us to observe them.
 In some unfortunate cases a bird would not survive the collision.
 Since installing Bird Dots on our window we have eliminated these collisions and fatalities.
 The view to the outside is still clear yet it feels good that we are doing our part to protect the birds we care about."

-Jason H., Waterloo, Ontario
+—Jason H., Waterloo, Ontario

 • "I purchased the CollidEscape High-Performance BirdTape when I started to notice House Finches coming to visit a small feeder I‘d put up on my 13th floor balcony.
 I didn’t want them to fly into the glass balcony sides that seem to be common in current condo design.
 The tape was so easy to apply and worked wonderfully.
 I‘m happy to say the tape is still up 2 years later and still looks brand new.
 Ultimately though, I took the feeder down because while my balcony was now safe, I saw the birds going to other balconies that weren’t protected and I didn’t want them to get hurt because of me and my "safe" balcony."

-Cheryl R., Toronto, Ontario
+—Cheryl R., Toronto, Ontario

 • "Having been involved with FLAP for several years, I felt I should put my money where my mouth was and make my windows bird friendly.
 I was grateful for the resource material provided by FLAP and after mulling it over, I chose the Feather-Friendly tape from Convenience Group, Inc. in Toronto.
 The dots have been on my windows almost 6 years.
 In addition to my own efforts, I‘ve had the windows professionally cleaned 3 times since, with no dots coming loose so far.
 I have been pleasantly surprised at how rarely I notice the dots when I’m looking out the window."

-Audrey D., Toronto, Ontario
+—Audrey D., Toronto, Ontario